 3) Why is Software Testing Required?

 Software testing is a process that verifies the product is secure and good enough to be released to the market.
-The reason for software testing is to find defects, errors, and unmatched or missing requirements compared to the actual requirement.
+The reason for software testing is to find defects, errors, and unmatched or missing requirements compared to the actual requirements.

 4) What are the two main categories of software testing?

-Software testing is a vast domain but it can be categorized into two types such as:
+Software testing is a vast domain, but it can be categorized into two types such as:

 5) Do you know the difference between quality control and quality assurance?

-Quality Control is a product-based approach to running a program to define if the application has any defect, as well as make sure the software fulfills all of the requirements.Quality assurance is a process-oriented approach that focuses on making sure that the methods, and techniques used to make quality deliverables are applied correctly.
+Quality Control is a product-based approach to running a program to define if the application has any defects, as well as make sure the software fulfills all of the requirements. | Quality assurance is a process-oriented approach that focuses on making sure that the methods and techniques used to make quality deliverables are applied correctly. |

-QA means planning for any testing processQC means doing action to execute the planned process
+QA means planning for any testing process | QC means taking action to execute the planned process |

-QA does not involve executing the test cases.QC is always involved in executing the test cases.
+QA does not involve executing the test cases. | QC is always involved in executing the test cases. |

-QA is the technique of handling the quality of the application.QC is a method to verify the quality of software
+QA is the technique of handling the quality of the application. | QC is a method to verify the quality of software. |

 6) What is quality control?
 Is it similar to Quality Assurance?

-So, Quality control is not similar to Quality assurance, Quality assurance is a process-oriented approach.
+So, Quality control is not similar to Quality assurance.
+Quality assurance is a process-oriented approach.
 It is focused only on processes, methods, and techniques which is used to create quality deliverables that are applied correctly.

 7) What different types of manual testing are there?